jarviscanada/jarvis_data_eng_GeorgesHomsy/linux_sql/README.md

 # Linux Cluster Monitoring Agent
-This project is under development.
-Since this project follows the GitFlow, the final work will be merged to the main branch after Team Code Team.

 ## About this project
 The linux monitoring agent is used by LCA (Linux cluster administration) to monitor and record the hardware and usage of (CPU/Memory) in real time for all the Linux servers running on `CentOS 7` distro and hosted on `GCP` (Google cloud platform).
 All the data is saved every minute in a relational database .
 The servers are all connected through a switch.
 All the data will be used for reporting purpose mainly to manage all the infrastructure in case they need to add or remove any server or to get more powerful cpu or memory.
 So it's very important to check that all the data collected by the agent is correct and meeting the need of the LCU.